Why should you buy wooden utensils, and especially why Teak ?

-There are several reasons to use Teak Wooden Kitchen Utensils An important one is that they are not plastic, they won’t be sitting in a landfill for hundreds of years or breaking down into smaller and smaller parts that end up in the food chain.
+There are several reasons to use Teak Wooden Kitchen Utensils An obvious one is that they are not plastic, they won’t be sitting in a landfill for hundreds of years or breaking down into smaller and smaller parts that end up in the food chain.
 They are completely biodegradable.

 But there are many reasons to use Teak Wooden Utensils

 - Teak is an incredibly hard wood and is extremely durable, it will last a lifetime with simple care.

 - Teak does not shrink or warp